EXCERPTS

 “Starbucks mints,” I said.

-He frisked me from head to toe and then locked me to a metal pole in a holding room.
+He frisked me from head to toe and shackled me to a metal pole in a holding room.
+In the adjacent cell, two women dressed for a working night on the streets could walk around and sit on a bench.
+I was locked on the pole.

-Then, eyeing my shoes, he continued, "So, what did he arrest you for, wearing those clogs?"
+He looked down at my feet.
+“So, what did he arrest you for?
+Wearing those clogs?”

-I've shot on military bases and in prisons, inside the UN, and at foreign embassies.
-I’ve had Secret Service clearance and filmed Prime Ministers, Kings, and five United States Presidents.
+I’ve filmed on military bases and in prisons.
+Inside the UN and at foreign embassies.
+I’ve had Secret Service clearance and filmed Prime Ministers, Kings, and five U.S. Presidents.

 A week before my court date, a CNN attorney called.
-The charges were dropped, and my record was expunged.
+The charges were dropped.
+My record expunged.

 Get the book